-However, it is not enough to assemble an e-commerce support service.
+However, it is not enough to assemble e-commerce support services.
 To assemble an incompetent customer relationship center is indeed worse than not offering one.
 Therefore, the endeavor is to satisfy your clients by actively and effectively responding to their requests.

 Keep reading, because below are the 21 most effective practices of customer service for e-commerce businesses to compete in 2021.